Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 $$ Z_q(s) = \sum_{k=1}^\infty \frac{1}{k^s}e^{kq}, $$ $$ \zeta_q(s) = \oint_C\frac{dz}{2\pi i(z-q)}\,Z_z(s), $$

-whose classical limit q→0 recovers ζ(s):
+whose classical limit q→0 gives back ζ(s):

 $$ \lim_{q\to0}\zeta_q(s) = \zeta(s). $$